A Walking Pilgrimage through Tuscany

 How to Apply

-To apply, you’ll complete a short application so I can learn more about you and what’s bringing you to this experience.
+To apply, you'll submit a short form so I can learn more about you and what's bringing you to this experience.

 Once accepted, a $1,500 deposit secures your place.